Neauxsage/CongressTwitterBot/README.md

 - Spreadsheet Update (Error Handling):
   - In case of a tweet error, deletes all documents in 'texts'.
   - Updates and manages a 'links' spreadsheet, deleting the last row if needed.

-### DEL.PY

-- Word Count in .docx Files:
-  - Defines a function `count_words_in_docx` to count the number of words in a .docx file.
-- Listing Files:
-  - Lists all the files in the directory ./texts/.
-- File Deletion Flag:
-  - Initializes a flag `file_deleted` to track if any file is deleted during the script's execution.
-- File Processing:
-  - Iterates over each file in the ./texts/ directory.
-  - For each file ending with .docx (indicating a Word document):
-    - Counts the number of words in the document.
-    - Prints the file name and its word count.
-    - If the word count exceeds 5,000 words:
-      - Prints a message indicating the file is being deleted.
-      - Deletes the file.
-      - Sets the `file_deleted` flag to True.
-- Conditional Script Execution:
-  - If any file has been deleted (i.e., if `file_deleted` is True), it runs a Python script named all.py.

-### CLEARXL.PY

-- Retrieves the current working directory using `os.getcwd()`.
-- Constructs the file path for an Excel workbook named 'links.xlsx' located in the current directory.
-- Loads the Excel workbook located at the constructed path.
-- Selects a sheet within the workbook named "text".
-- Deletes all rows in the "text" sheet, effectively clearing all cells.
-- Saves the changes made to the workbook.
-- Closes the workbook to free up system resources.
-- Prints a message indicating the successful clearance of the cells.